jorgebastida/glue/docs/options.rst

 -s --source -o --output
 ------------------------
 There are two ways to choose which are the ``source`` and the ``output`` directories.
-Using the first and the second positional arguments is the traditional way of using ``glue`` but in order to standardize how configuration is handled ``glue 0.9`` intruduced these two new options.
+Using the first and the second positional arguments is the traditional way of using ``glue`` but in order to standardize how configuration is handled ``glue 0.9`` introduced these two new options.

 .. code-block:: bash